 Gordon’s “core” (or general liberal arts) requirements are as important a part of your education as your major.
 All Gordon students must take a series of these courses, and many students register for mostly core in the first year.
 In contrast to some other majors, however, it is important not to take too much core early, but to make sure you are starting on the kinesiology major requirements.
 Having core courses later in your college career will also help you avoid semesters with too many labs.
 Here are some suggestions:

-In addition, first year students are required to take either La Vida (an outdoor leadership camping trip run in the summer) or Discovery Expeditions (an outdoor leadership-focused PE course during either semester) in their first year or in the summer immediate prior or following the first year.
+In addition, first-year students are required to take either La Vida (an outdoor leadership camping trip run in the summer) or Discovery Expeditions (an outdoor leadership-focused PE course during either semester) in their first year or in the summer immediately prior or following the first year.
 Please plan which of these options you will do before arriving on campus if possible.

 Special considerations for foreign languages

 Zero, four, or eight credits of foreign language are required in the core, based on your prior coursework.
 If you feel quite competent in a foreign language and think you might be able to test out of it, PLEASE TAKE THE LANGUAGE PLACEMENT EXAM DURING ORIENTATION.
 You may find that your preparation allows you to validate this entire requirement.
 If you validate only the first semester requirement, it is wise to complete the second semester requirement during your freshman year, so you can build on what you have learned previously.

 First, check the orientation schedule for the exact time and location of a meeting with the Kinesiology Department faculty.
 This meeting will take place on Monday morning of the week classes begin.

 At this meeting, we first gather as a group for an information session about the department and our major.
 You then meet individually with your faculty advisor to fine-tune your registration.
 At that meeting, any problems with your pre-registration are sorted out and your registration is finalized.
 If you desire to contact us prior to that time, please feel free to do so.